Tobias Thomsen (speedway rider)

 Tobias Vangsted Thomsen (born 23 August 1994) is a motorcycle speedway rider from Denmark.
 He has represented the Danish national team in longtrack.

 Career

-During the 2016 Danish speedway season and the 2018 Danish speedway season, he helped contribute towards a league winning season for Region Varde Elitesport.
+During the 2016 Danish speedway season and the 2018 Danish speedway season, Thomsen helped contribute towards a league winning season for Region Varde Elitesport.

-In 2019, he first appeared in the British speedway leagues after joining Birmingham Brummies for the SGB Championship 2019 season where he finished with a 3.93 average.
+In 2019, Thomsen first appeared in the British speedway leagues after joining Birmingham Brummies for the SGB Championship 2019 season, where he finished with a 3.93 average.
 In 2023, he rode for the Danish team in the World longtrack team final.

-He returned to British speedway in 2024, when he signed for the Poole Pirates in their SGB Championship 2024 and knockout cup winning season.
+Thomsen returned to British speedway in 2024, when he signed for the Poole Pirates in their SGB Championship 2024 and knockout cup winning season.